What is the Closed-End Fund?

 - Stability – These are stable with their asset base.
-At the time of NFO, these funds gather a huge asset base.
+At the time of NFO, these funds gather a vast asset base.
 The fund manager is at minimal risk of asset redemption and the occurrence of the change in the asset.
-These funds can be invested in other financial assets, equity or debt securities.
+These funds can be invested in other financial assets, equity, or debt securities.

 - New Opportunities – It allows investors to invest in a wide range of new and creative strategies.

-- Freedom from Large Flows – There is no risk of huge inflows and outflows in closed-end funds.
-Investor money is locked until the time of maturity as a result fund manager is capable of making rational decisions.
+- Freedom from Large Flows – There is no risk of massive inflows and outflows in closed-end funds.
+Investor money is locked until the time of maturity.
+As a result, the fund manager is capable of making rational decisions.

-- Enhanced Flexibility – Investor is free to sell the fund and liquidate his position as per rules made by the fund house.
+- Enhanced Flexibility – The investor is free to sell the fund and liquidate his position as per rules made by the fund house.
 These units can be sold in the market during trade hours.

-- Cost – Subscriber has to pay heavy fees on buying or selling unit,
+- Cost – Subscriber has to pay massive fees on buying or selling unit,

-- Subscribing Option – Can be bought only through brokers or intermediaries.
+- Subscribing Option – Can be purchased only through brokers or intermediaries.

 - Prompt Changes – Portfolio under such funds are subjected to rapid changes that are usually unpredictable.